JiuZ-chn/CursorRegister/README.md

 ## Run in Github Action

 ### Register accounts.
-Save the account info and cookie token into csv.
+Download account info and cookie token from Github Artifact.

 Please run the Github Action pipeline with the following parameter:
 - `number`: The account number you want to register